 Adventurous people might also dare to take a peek at the current draft of pre-fascicle 5b (“Introduction to Backtracking”), and the current draft of pre-fascicle 5c (“Dancing Links”).
-I plan to have Volume 4 Fascicle 5 complete and available in paperbook later this year.
+I hope to have Volume 4 Fascicle 5 complete and available in paperbook later this year or early next year.

 Although I must stay home most of the time and work on yet more books that I've promised to complete, I do occasionally get into speaking mode.
 Here is a current schedule of events that have been planned for this year so far: